Shop 'Til You Drop: Food for Thought

 A lesson plan by Julia L. Meyer - Notre Dame High School St. Louis, MO

 Subject: Mathematics and Home Economics - Grade 6-8

 Duration: 5 class periods

-This lesson plan was one the winners in a lesson plan contest sponsored by TeachersFirst in 2002.
+This lesson plan was one of the winners in a lesson plan contest sponsored by TeachersFirst in 2002.
 TeachersFirst editors have added technology options where appropriate.